Claim: Item warns about eating farm-raised tilapia and other fish from China.

 "Many farmers have switched to feces and have stopped using commercial feed," he says.

-The Monterey Bay Aquarium's Seafood Watch program issued a report on pond-farmed tilapia from China in June 2012 which upgraded their previous "Avoid" recommendation to a "Good Alternative," although that organization's ratings primarily focus on environmental sustainability and ecological impact rather than food safety issues.
+The Monterey Bay Aquarium's Seafood Watch program issued a report on pond-farmed tilapia from China in June 2012 which upgraded its previous "Avoid" recommendation to a "Good Alternative," although that organization's ratings primarily focus on environmental sustainability and ecological impact rather than food safety issues.
 China's increased recommendation status was due mostly to a reduction in water use and the discharge of effluent by tilapia farmers — factors which are local environmental concerns — rather than enhanced food safety measures.
 The report noted that use of banned chemicals by Chinese tilapia farmers is an ongoing concern:

 Most Chinese tilapia is farmed in ponds.
 Recent reductions in water use, achieved by only emptying the ponds at the time of each harvest, has also reduced discharge of effluent to the environment.
 Both of these factors were sufficient to raise this recommendation from its previous "Avoid" to a "Good Alternative."